 You can spend your SBD at the Peerhub Store.

-The community is looking for you to add your own personal touch to your articles.
+The community is looking for you to create engaging content.

-Plagiarizing, that is posting someone else's work as if it were your own, is very frowned upon by the Steemit community.
+Plagiarising, which is posting someone else's material as if it were your own, is very frowned upon by the Steem community.

-Your Steemit account is worth real money.
-Treat your Steemit password like you would your bank password, and keep it secure!
+Your Steem account is worth real money.
+Treat your Steem password like you would your bank password and keep it secure!